-For example, a few leaders have created weekly automations for their account executives that drop a message in one-on-one channels every Monday with a pep talk that reminds them of priorities, goals and targets.
-It also includes links to docs and details, plus a button that says, “Are you ready?”
+For example, a few leaders have created weekly automations for their account executives that drop a message in one-to-one channels every Monday with a pep talk that reminds them of priorities, goals and targets.
+It also includes links to docs and details, plus a button that says, ‘Are you ready?’

 It’s not just sales managers and leaders who can harness the power of workflows.
-Sales reps use Workflow Builder to drive efficiency and—planned for release later this year—will also be able to deliver AI-powered conversation summaries with Slack GPT.
-The tool can be used to help new sales reps get up to speed on a project or account channel by summarizing everything that’s happened since they joined, and it can summarize an employee’s highest-priority channels to catch up fast post-vacation.
+Sales reps use Workflow Builder to drive efficiency and – planned for release later this year – will also be able to deliver AI-powered conversation summaries with Slack GPT.
+The tool can be used to help new sales reps get up to speed on a project or account channel by summarising everything that’s happened since they joined, and it can summarise an employee’s highest-priority channels to catch up quickly post-holiday.

 Your sales teams can work more efficiently when they spend less time on administrative tasks and more time selling.
 Less time spent on repetitive work means faster response times internally.
 And your reps will get more time with customers to build relationships through meaningful interactions.
 Ultimately, your sales teams can foster more trust with your colleagues, partners and customers.